TheDigitalGarbologist/workflows-extension-template/doc/component_metadata.md

 ## `usedEnvVars`

-Optionally, you can include an array with the list of environmental variables that your component will need.
+You can include an array with the list of environmental variables that your component will need.
 Those variables will be automatically declared and assigned, and you will have them available to be used in your component code.

 These are the variables that are currently supported: